MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-81-support.md

 These restrictions apply to all update channels, such as Current Channel or Semi-Annual Enterprise Channel.

-For more information, see [Last versions of Microsoft 365 Apps available on Windows 8.1](#last-versions-of-microsoft-365-apps-available-on-windows-81).
+For more information, see the next section about the last versions of Microsoft 365 Apps available on Windows 8.1.

 ## Last versions of Microsoft 365 Apps available on Windows 8.1